KingSolomon1954/cpp-bootstrap/Readme.md

 -->
 # C++ Bootstrap Project

-The purpose of C++ Bootstrap is to provide a pre-canned C++ project layout along with automation and fill-in-the-blanks documentation.
+The purpose of this C++ Bootstrap is to provide a pre-canned C++ project layout along with automation and fill-in-the-blanks documentation.

 ## Features